mnaeimaei/ClinicalEventKnowledgeGraphs/README.md

 ## Connecting ICD Codes to SNOMED-CT ID

-By clicking the “Run” button, the ICD Code graph is connected to the SNOMED-CT nodes using the data from the DK4 sheet in the Excel file.
+By runing the **Script10_CNM2_run.py**, the ICD Code graph is connected to the SNOMED-CT nodes using the data from the DK4 sheet in the Excel file.

 <img src="./README_resources/CEKG_12.jpeg" alt="Alt text" width="1100" height="1300"/>